gamesbook/pyprototypr/docs/worked_example.rst

 discuss the new kinds of details added to it, as well as what the resulting output should be.

-Here we are providing information to actually display
+Here we are now providing information to actually display on the cards.

 Create this text in a file called ``cards4.py``: